awsdocs/amazon-connect-admin-guide/doc_source/another-country.md

 Let's say your business is located in Germany\.
 You also have agents in Japan to serve customers who live there, and you need a Japanese phone number for that contact center\.
 To claim a phone number that you already own in another country, use the following steps to create a support case\.

-To claim a number that you don’t already own in another country or region, see [Request international numbers, special numbers, or termination points](special-request.md)\.
+To claim a number that you don’t already own in another country or region, see [Request numbers, international numbers, or termination points](number-request.md)\.

 1. Go to [Create case](https://console.aws.amazon.com/support/cases#/create)\.